Maple Wood: Types, Facts, Uses

 1. Is maple wood strong?

 Yes.
-Hard maple is one of the hardest domestic hardwoods, with a Janka rating of ~1450, making it excellent for heavy-use applications.
+The Hard maple is among the hardest domestic woods around with a Janka rating of ~1450, which shows that it’s great for a heavy use.

 2. What’s the difference between hard and soft maple?

-Hard maple (sugar maple) is denser, stronger, and lighter in color.
-Soft maple includes several species that are easier to work with and more affordable.
+Hard maple (sugar maple) is denser, stronger, and it is lighter in color.
+The Soft maple includes several species that are easier to work with and they are more affordable.

 3. Does maple wood darken over time?

 Yes.
-It naturally develops a honey-gold patina when exposed to light and air.
+It naturally develops a honey-gold patina when they are exposed to light and air.

 4. Is maple wood good for furniture?

 Absolutely.
-It’s durable, attractive, and widely used in furniture, cabinets, and flooring.
+It is durable, attractive, and they are widely used in furniture, cabinets, and flooring.

 5. Is maple eco-friendly?

 Yes.
-Maple is sustainable, widely available, and absorbs significant amounts of carbon dioxide.
+Maple is a sustainable, widely available, and it absorbs significant amounts of carbon dioxide.

 Maple Wood Flooring